-This post will give insight on how to find a job in Australia for Citizens and Non-Citizens, featuring information on job prospects and work permits.
+How to find a job in Australia as a Citizen and Non-Citizen, featuring information on job prospects and work permits.

 Looking to move to a large mixed-market economy?
 Check our guide on how to find a job in Australia, including information for citizens and non-citizens.

 Australia is one of the world’s largest islands with a population of 24.6 million people.
 The country is attractive for people who want to live close to gorgeous beaches, warm temperatures, and a rich history.

 Australia has a booming economy located at the heart of Oceania.
 The GDP increase is 2% annually with a large variety of companies prospering in the country.
 Business experts recommend the country for a strong labor force market that offers a variety of jobs for anyone who holds a degree or diploma.

 The official language is English, but with the booming business and tourism industries, a variety of languages may be spoken or encountered.
 Canberra is the country’s capital and the country as a whole, attracts a growing number of expats each year.

 Australia is often regarded as a great destination for a variety of job positions and there is an ever-constant necessity for workers in the business and tourism industries.
 The prosperous nation has a strong labor market that has performed well for nearly two decades.
 Australia did not struggle as much during the world economic crisis and has had steady growth in its job market.

 There are many high-level jobs in cities like Sydney, Melbourne, Perth, and Adelaide for graduates with a degree.
 In August 2018, the unemployment rate was at 5.3%, having declined by 0.2%.